appsquickly/typhoon/README.md

 have done a great job, but personally I prefer a spring-style (especially with XML) approach for the following
 reasons:

-* Allows both dependency injection (classes defined in the DI context) as well as configuration management - values
+* Allows both dependency injection (classes defined in the DI context) as well as configuration management (values
-* that get converted to the required type at runtime.
+* that get converted to the required type at runtime).
-* Application assembly is all encapsulated in a convenient document.
+* Application assembly - the wiring of dependencies and configuration management - is all encapsulated in a convenient document.
 * Encourages polymorphism and makes it easy to have multiple implementations of a base-class or protocol.
 For example you can have a tunes-store client, and inject either a master-card payment engine or a visa payment engine.
 * Supports dependency injection by type (definitions satisfying a class or protocol) as well as by reference.